-A Hugo and Nebula award-winning American fantasy/sci-fi artist and writer.
+Ursula Vernon is a Hugo and Nebula award-winning American fantasy/sci-fi artist and writer.
 Creator of the Biting Pear of Salamanca (pictured).
 She has a fairly considerable Internet following, and has created a number of webcomics, including the very notable Digger.
 Her artwork can be seen here.
-She is also on Tumblr (personal, kid-friendly) and Twitter.Once fought Neil Gaiman to get to free nachos.
+She is also on Tumblr (personal, kid-friendly) and Twitter.Following the success of her children's series Dragonbreath, her subsequent books for adults have been published under the pseudonym "T. Kingfisher" to reduce the odds of them falling into the hands of her junior fanbase.Once fought Neil Gaiman to get to free nachos.